Lilithium06/ProductiviesApp/README.md

 # Roadmap

-Phase 1: Basic Functionality
+Version 0.1 Basic Functionality

-- Podoromo timer
-- Creation of skills
+- Creation of Basic skills
-- Creation of quests, dailies, weeklies etc.
+- Creation of Basic quests
-- Time tracking for skills
 - EXP and leveling system

-Phase 2: Enhanched Functionality
+Version 0.2 Improvement of skills

+- Tags
+- Multple skills being leveled by one quest
+- Time Tracking
+- Multiple steps / Progress tracking

+Version 0.3 More Methods of gaining EXP

+- Podoromo Timer
-- Tags for skills and quests
+- Daily, Weekly and Monthly quests

+Version 0.4 Local Saving

+- Everything now saves locally on phone so you don't lose your Progress

+Version 0.5 First Design

+- First Draft of the design, so the app doesn't have the Basic MAUI look

+Version 0.6 Other incentives for growth

 - Achievements

-Phase 3: Avatar

-- Creating a gear system for a virtual avatar, where you get weapons and armor through the quests

-Nice to haves (likely to be implemented)

-- Progress tracking for quests
-- Customizable Themes (will probably be implemented as another reward for quests and such)
 - Streaks
 - A calendar that shows how much you have done on each day

-Nice to haves (not very likely to be implemented)

-- Online functionality, such as profile creation
-- Leaderboards and Friends list system
+# Future Features

+Creating an avatar that you can equip with gear and weapons is a feature I would love to add to this app, but that requires artistic skills which I currently lack.
+The same applies to customizable themes for the app.
+Both features could serve as additional incentives to level up and complete achievements, but hiring someone for these tasks is something I'm still considering.

+# Currently Not planned

+Online functionality, such as profile creation, leaderboards, and a friends list system, is not planned as it would require maintaining a server, which I do not have the time, nerves, or money for.